The Sedona Conference WG9/10 Annual Meeting 2024

 8:30 — 8:45 a.m.
 Welcome & Announcements

-Over the past year, there have been significant patents trends and developments which our panel will explore.
-Among those include: the current status of and third party comments on the European Commission’s proposal to regulate Standard Essential Patents, developments in the Chinese patent system, adoption of a new obviousness test for design patents, the patentability of AI inventions, obviousness after Amgen and the PTO’s examiner statement on Wands, the PTAB’s finding that real party in interest status is impacted by an indemnity agreement, the pending PREVAIL Act, and a $525M patent verdict against Amazon, setting the bar high for 2024.
+Over the past year, there have been significant patent trends and developments which our panel will explore.
+Among those include: new decisions and rulings in the Unified Patent Court after 16 months in operation, the current status of and third party comments on the European Commission’s proposal to regulate Standard Essential Patents, developments in the Chinese patent system, adoption of a new obviousness test for design patents, the patentability of AI inventions, obviousness after Amgen and the PTO’s examiner statement on Wands, the PTAB’s finding that real party in interest status is impacted by an indemnity agreement, the pending PREVAIL Act, and a $525M patent verdict against Amazon, setting the bar high for 2024.

 This brainstorming group will make a recommendation about whether WG9/10 should prepare a commentary on best practices relating to bases and rationales in connection with injunctive relief.
 A potential commentary might consider current practices across jurisdictions, including the United States, the United Kingdom, Germany, the UPC, and China.
 It might analyze factors currently considered in each jurisdiction and evaluate the extent to which current practice overlaps and differs.
 The commentary could present a recommendation as to what considerations, if any, there should be in connection with injunctive relief.
 If so, it could advance recommendations for harmonization across jurisdictions.
 It might further consider whether different considerations should apply in different jurisdictions.
 Members of the brainstorming group will solicit member feedback and input on this topic.